 United Energy Corporation

 My current research explores the field of ecological aquaculture and the FAO ecosystems approach to aquaculture, especially as these relate to Maine.
 I consider Maine as our living laboratory for our research, especially so as I am a co-PI on the $20 mil, 5-year NSF EPSCoR UMaine/UNE SEANET program.
 I am interested in aquatic farming ecosystems and sustainability science as they relate to aquaculture development, and especially the "new" rubric of "social-ecologcal systems" applied to fisheries and aquaculture seafood ecosystems.
-I am interested in understanding the trophic ecology of detritus in aquatic systems, and using this knowledge to develop better siting and innovative engineering of marine/aquatic aquaculture systems.
+I am interested in understanding the trophic ecology of detritus in aquatic systems and using this knowledge to develop better siting and innovative engineering of marine/aquatic aquaculture systems.
 I consider fisheries and aquaculture sciences to be inseparable "pracademics", where applied issues and problems of aquatic places and peoples lead to research outcomes that contribute not only to marine/aquatic science but also contributes to practical problem-solving in marine/freshwater ecology.
 Thus, my research inquiry and approaches are all transdisciplinary, highly collaborative, and in teams.
-Such approaches require the development of strategic and project partnerships across the natural and social sciences and engineering fields; and I interact closely with those having expertise in the human dimensions of marine/aquatic ecosystems esp. in the governance and planning for new uses (aquaculture, energy).
+Such approaches require the development of strategic and project partnerships across the natural and social sciences and engineering fields.
+I interact closely with those having expertise in the human dimensions of marine/aquatic ecosystems esp. in the governance and planning for new ocean/large lake uses (aquaculture, renewable energy).

 Ecological aquaculture: the transdisciplinary science of ocean/aquatic foods (seafoods) and aquaculture social-ecological ecosystems; Fisheries: the use of underutilized species, esp. spiny dogfish sharks in the Gulf of Maine; Marine ecology: detritus and detrital food webs; Trout/steelhead aquaculture; Carrying capacity of aquaculture ecosystems.